virteal/l8/README.md

 others are submitted to a server via proxies.

-The goal is to have a tool to build code that runs in browsers and servers, distributed using the actor model for inter process communications, ie with no shared values.
+The goal is to have a tool to build code that runs in browsers and servers, distributed using the actor model for inter process communications.

 API
 ===